 Accounting for word meaning knowledge as part of reading provides a challenge for the assumption that decoding a word unlocks all the knowledge associated with the spoken word.
 The Simple View of Reading (Hoover & Gough, 1990), an expression of this assumption, would need to accommodate the direct effects of vocabulary on reading comprehension by allowing vocabulary knowledge to influence decoding (Tunmer & Chapman, 2012).
 Word meaning would thus contribute to reading both as a component of language comprehension and through word reading.
+Indeed, recent structural equation models of language ability among children in grades 1-3 support indirect effects of vocabulary on both word reading and listening comprehension (Language and Reading Research Consortium, 2015).
 Although the spoken language may be the main carrier of word meanings, it is the retrieval of word meanings through orthographic representations (and their integration with text meaning) that is critical in reading.

-A second aspect of the word knowledge-comprehension connection concerns learning new words.
+A second aspect of the word knowledge - comprehension connection concerns learning new words.
 (Figure 1 shows this connection by arrows from comprehension back to the lexicon.)
 During reading, readers implicitly infer meanings from imperfectly understood text, allowing the establishment of a new lexical entry or the refinement of an existing one.
 Readers of greater skill, word knowledge, and experience are more effective at this learning.
 Experimental evidence for this conclusion spans studies of children and adults and reveals skill differences in learning new words implicitly from text, as well as from direct instruction (e.g., Cain, Oakhill, & Lemmon, 2004; Perfetti, Wlotko, & Hart, 2005).

-In the present context, the relevance of these twin aspects of the word knowledge- comprehension relationship is the centrality of word knowledge in a theory of comprehension.
-The word-to-text integration evidence is that skilled readers are better able to integrate words into their mental models of the text.
-The correlational evidence on the word knowledge- comprehension relationship and the experimental evidence on learning new words together suggest that skill differences in the integration processes may depend on knowledge of word meanings or the use of this knowledge during text reading.
+In the present context, the relevance of these twin aspects of the word knowledge - comprehension relationship is the centrality of word knowledge in a theory of comprehension.
+The word-to-text integration evidence is that skilled readers are better able to integrate words into their mental models of the text, and that word level processing reveals text level factors on-line.
+The correlational evidence on the word knowledge - comprehension relationship and the experimental evidence on learning new words together suggest that skill differences in the integration processes may depend on knowledge of word meanings or the use of this knowledge during text reading.